JeremiahKaren/35percent.github.io/_posts/2016-10-24-crowdfunding-campaign-successful-start.md

 at affordable rents of up to 65% market rent.

 ## Not just Southwark
-What we haven't mentioned before is that this tenure switch practice appears to extend to beyond Southwark and it appears that Lambeth is having the wool pulled over its eyes by Notting Hill too.
+What we haven't mentioned before is that this 'tenure switch' practice appears to extend to beyond Southwark and it appears that Lambeth is having the wool pulled over its eyes by Notting Hill too.